ibm-cloud-docs/language-translator/translating-documents.md

 -   The document must be in one of the [Supported file formats (Beta)](#supported-file-formats) or [Supported file formats (Experimental)](#supported-file-formats-experimental).
 -   The source and target languages must be among the [Supported translation models](/docs/language-translator?topic=language-translator-translation-models).

 This tutorial walks you through translating documents from the command line with `curl`.
 You can also use the {{site.data.keyword.watson}} SDKs to translate documents with a number of programming languages.
-For more information, see the methods in the [API reference](https://{DomainName}/apidocs/language-translator){: external}.
+For more information, see the methods in the [API & SDK reference](https://{DomainName}/apidocs/language-translator){: external}.

 ## Step 1: Submit a document to translate
 {: #submit-document-to-translate}